 Grieving Teens expeditions are designed to help students build confidence and resiliency, acquire coping skills and create a network of ongoing of support.
 The grief work that is woven into the curriculum helps young people share in a relevant healing experience with real-world outcomes.
 And in a time and space set aside just for them, grieving teens realize they are not alone.

-The Deschutes River is part of the national Wild & Scenic Rivers System.
-The river flows north from the Oregon Cascades to the Columbia River and then on to the Pacific Ocean.
-The Lower Deschutes is a popular river for both whitewater rafting and fly fishing.
-The river is spring-fed, which results in an unusually constant water flow and cold water.
-Excellent geologic evidence is present all around this area.
+The Deschutes River is part of the national Wild & Scenic Rivers System, flowing north from the Oregon Cascades to the Columbia River and then on to the Pacific Ocean.
 Courses generally travel anywhere from fifty to one hundred miles along the Lower Deschutes.
-The rapids on the Deschutes are rated to Class IV, mostly Class II-III, and are excellent for learning paddling skills and teamwork.
+The rapids on the Deschutes are rated to class IV, mostly class II-III.
 The group camps each night along the banks of the river.
-The Deschutes region has a colorful human history, and a railroad borders much of the length of the Lower Deschutes.

 If you are ready to enroll on a course click the enroll button next to the course you wish to select or you can enroll over the phone by speaking with one of our Admissions Advisors (toll-free) at 866-467-7651.